anykeyh/clear/manual/model/column-types/converters.md

 ## Declare a new converter

-The example below with a converter for a `Color` structure shoudl be straight-forward:
+The example below with a converter for a `Color` structure should be straight-forward:

 ```ruby
 require "./base"